 Symptoms Action You suspect a TTY terminal or printer problem.
-1. Go to problem determination procedures for the printer or terminal.
-Check the port that the device is attached to by running diagnostics on the port.
+Go to problem determination procedures for the printer or terminal.
+2. Check the port that the device is attached to by running diagnostics on the port.
 If an SRN is displayed, look up the SRN in the Reference code finder and do the listed action.
-3. Use the "Testing the Line Printer" procedure in General diagnostic information to test the connection to the printer.
-If a problem exists, replace the following in the order listed: a.
+3. If a problem exists, replace the following in the order listed: a.
 Device cable b.
-Port to which the printer or terminal is connected. ter Problems You suspect a problem on another adapter that is not listed above.
+Port to which the printer or terminal is connected.
+Other Adap ter Problems You suspect a problem on another adapter that is not listed above.
 Run the online advanced diagnostics in problem determination on the adapter you suspect.
 If an SRN is displayed, look up the SRN in the Reference code finder and do the listed action.
-Refer to MAP 0020: Problem determination procedure. for additional information and problem determination procedures.
+2. Refer to MAP 0020: Problem determination procedure. for additional information and problem determination procedures.
 System I Messages A system message is displayed.
 If the message describes the cause of the problem, attempt to correct it.
 2. Look for another symptom to use.
-Processor and M lemory Problems You suspect a memory problem.
+Processor and M emory Problems You suspect a memory problem.
 1. Power off the system.
 Memory tests are only done during POST.
 Only problems that prevent the system from booting are 2.
 Turn on the system unit power and load the online diagnostics in service mode. reported during POST.
 All other problems are logged and analyzed when the sysplanar0 option under the advanced diagnostics selection menu is run.
 3. Run either the sysplanar0 or the Memory option under the advanced diagnostics in problem determination mode.
 System crashes are logged in the AIX error log.
 The sysplanar0 option under the advanced diagnostic 4.
 If an SRN is displayed, record the SRN and location code. selection menu is run in problem determination mode to analyze the error.
 5. Look up the SRN in the Reference code finder and do the listed action.
-Degraded Performance or I nstalled Memory Mismatch Degraded performance or installed memory mismatch Degraded performance can be caused by memory problems that cause a reduction in the size of available memory.
-To verify that the system detected the full complement of installed memory do the following: 1.
-From the task selection menu select the Display Resource Attribute .
+Degraded Performance or Installed Memory Mismatch Degraded performance or installed memory mismatch Degraded performance can be caused by memory problems that cause a reduction in the size of available memory.
+To verify that the system detected the full complement of installed memory do the following: From the task selection menu select the Display Resource Attribute.
 2. From the resource selection menu select one of the listed memory resources.
-3 .
-Verify the amount of memory listed matches the amount actually installed.
+3. Verify the amount of memory listed matches the amount actually installed.
 4. Use the service processor (ASMI) menus to see if the memory has been removed (garded out of) the system's configuration by the system or an administrator.
+Missing 1 Resources